 - PSY 2452R, Laboratory Research on the Biopsychosocial Effects of Stigma (Mark Hatzenbuehler)

 - PSY 2461R, Laboratory for Clinical and Developmental Research (Matthew Nock)

 - PSY 2464R, Research Methods in Child and Adolescent Clinical Psychology (John Weisz)

 - PSY 2553R, Behavioral Insights Group Research Seminar (Francesca Gino)

-- PSY 2554R, Moral Cognition: Research Seminar (Joshua Greene)
+- PSY 2554R, Laboratory on Complex Thought and Cooperation (Joshua Greene)

 - PSY 2560R, Laboratory in Social Cognition (Fiery Cushman)

 - PSY 2580R, Doing Psychological Science (Daniel Gilbert)

 - PSY 2620R, Lab in Intergroup Neuroscience (Mina Cikara)

 - PSY 2640R, The Understand Seminar, (Mahzarin Banaji)